marcelarie/git-commit-search/README.md

 ## Todo

-- [ ] Add flag to filter by additions and deletions
 - [ ] Improve performance (with parallel processing and thread pools?).
   - `gcs 'fn \S+\(.*\)' -m` on the linux repo: 62m43.462s on minimal mode without changes
 - [ ] Interactive mode.